Marker-SP/Final-Discord-Bot/README.md

 Graduation Project
 by Cem...

-A discord bot named "Bilge"
+A discord bot named "Markerv2"
 I did this project because i couldnt find the correct meaning of some slangs and memes i didnt get, so i can ask to this bot now